OwnPGH Homeownership Program

 Homebuyers may receive up to $90,000 total, in the form of a grant, for the purchase of a house within the City of Pittsburgh.* The grant may be available for those with a household income of 80% of Area Median Income (AMI) or below.

-- Individuals who pre-qualify for a home loan through one of our four bank partners; Please find contact information below for each participating bank lender.
+- Individuals and families who qualify for a home loan through one of our four banking partners, listed below.

-- Individuals who do not exceed 80% of AMI; Please view the chart below to check if your household income is within the program income limits.
+- Individuals and families who earn less than 80% of the area median income.
+Use the chart below to see if your total household income is less than the income limit.

 OwnPGH Income Limits